buaaguotong/buaaguotong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I received my Ph.D. and Bachelor’s degrees (with honors) from the School of Electronic and Information Engineering at Beihang University in 2025 and 2019, respectively.
-My research interests include Combinatorial Optimization and Evolutionary Learning Optimization, Air Traffic Management, and Urban Air Mobility.
+My research interests include *Combinatorial Optimization and Evolutionary Learning Optimization*, *Air Traffic Management*, and *Urban Air Mobility*.

 During my doctoral studies, I had the privilege of receiving guidance from Prof. Ke Tang at Southern University of Science and Technology, Dr. Yi Mei and Prof. Mengjie Zhang at Victoria University of Wellington.